San Diego International Airport: Public transportation

-Extension of the San Diego Trolley, which goes across the street from the airport runway, to directly serve the airport terminals, has been proposed several times but has not yet come to fruition.
+Extension of the San Diego Trolley to directly serve the airport terminals, has been proposed several times but has not yet come to fruition.
 A 2021 study has found that such an extension to the airport is feasible and could be completed within ten years.

 Military

 Coast Guard Air Station San Diego is near the southeast corner of the airport.
-The installation originally supported seaplane operations, with seaplane ramps into San Diego Bay, as well as land-based aircraft and helicopter operations using the airport's runway.
-The air station is separated from the rest of the airfield, which required aircraft to cross North Harbor Drivea busy, six-lane city streetat a traffic signal in order to reach the runway.
-This was a common occurrence during the 1970s, 1980s, and early 1990s, when the station had HH-3F Pelican and HH-60J Jayhawk helicopters and HU-25 Guardian jets assigned.
-Following 9/11, the gate was closed and the traffic signals removed because the Coast Guard station no longer supports fixed wing operations.
+The installation originally supported seaplane operations during the 1970s, 1980s, and early 1990s, when the station had HU-25 Guardian jets assigned.

 Airline Support Building

-The 93000 sqft Airline Support Building, which houses cargo operations and storage areas for aircraft provisions, and serves as a pick up and drop off point for live animals and large cargo, opened on July 20, 2021.
-Located on the south side of the airfield along North Harbor Drive, the building counts among its cargo tenants Alaska Airlines, American, Delta, Hawaiian, Lufthansa, Southwest, Sun Country, and United.
-The design-build project to construct the facility was awarded to SUNDT construction in 2018 for approximately $130 million.
+The 93000 sqft Airline Support Building, which houses cargo operations and aircraft provisions storage and serves as a pickup and drop-off point for live animals and large cargo, opened on July 20, 2021.
+Located on the south side of the airfield along North Harbor Drive, the facility is used by Alaska, American, Delta, Hawaiian, Lufthansa, Southwest, Sun Country, and United.
+The design-build contract was awarded to SUNDT Construction in 2018 for approximately US$130 million.

 Other facilities

-BBA Aviation's Signature Flight Support (previously known as Landmark Aviation) is the fixed-base operator (FBO) at San Diego International Airport.
-It services all aircraft, from the single-engine Cessna aircraft to the Airbus A350.
-Generally, it services corporate traffic to the airport.
+Signature Aviation is the fixed-base operator (FBO) at San Diego International Airport.
 The FBO ramp is at the northeast end of the airfield.

 Stormwater is captured on Terminal 2 Parking Plaza and used in the cooling towers that heat, ventilate and air condition the terminals and jet bridges.

 A portion of the southeast infield at San Diego International Airport is set aside as a nesting site for the endangered California least tern.
-The least tern nests from March through September.
-The birds lay their eggs in the sand and gravel surface at the southwest end of the airfield.
-The San Diego Zoological Society monitors the birds from May through September.
-The terns nest on the airfield because they do not have to compete with beachgoers, and the airport fence keeps dogs and other animals out, while the airplane activity helps keep predatory hawks away from the nests.
+April through September is the least tern nesting season at SAN.
+Since 1970, this endangered migratory sea bird has found a suitable nesting site each year in the sand and gravel located in four oval areas between the runway and airplane taxiway.
 Approximately 135 nests were established there in 2007.